colorfield/obfuscate/README.md

 # obfuscate
-Drupal 8 module that obfuscates email addresses as a Field Formatter of the core Email field
+Drupal 8 module that obfuscates email addresses as a Field Formatter of the core Email field.